 Principles for approval of Third Level Domain (TLD) names within .parliament.nz

-.parliament.nz is moderated by the Parliamentary Service.
+.parliament.nz domain names are moderated by the Parliamentary Service.
 The principles that will be applied to this moderation have been developed to ensure that trust and integrity of communication with users of on-line services is as high as can be achieved.
-The approach needs to preserve the over-arching identity of .parliament.nz (the Parliament), as a collective entity that is separate and distinct from executive government and guard against fragmentation of the identity while balancing this with the needs of the parliamentary agencies and parliamentary political parties to efficiently and effectively deliver services and information.
+The approach needs to preserve the overarching identity of .parliament.nz (the Parliament), as a collective entity that is separate and distinct from executive government and guard against fragmentation of the identity while balancing this with the needs of the parliamentary agencies and parliamentary political parties to efficiently and effectively deliver services and information.